Author(s): Dr. Rohan Jowallah

 #4 Finally, I would also recommend that you start a series of communication with your faculty members.
 Your conversation could focus on current practices and research in online teaching and learning, tools, and technologies used in online learning and teaching, and your research.
 Importantly, I recommend that you consider hosting some informal sessions.
 These sessions could take the form of one-to-one meetings or group meetings.
 Your ultimate aim is to build rapport with faculty.
 Doing so will require time, understanding, support, engagement, and effective communication.

 I’m sure there are many more tips that others in the community have found useful.
 What strategies do you use for effectively engaging faculty in the online course design process – especially during such challenging times as we are currently facing?
-Please share your thoughts with our TOPkit Community Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!